 Most people don't seek medical attention for E. coli infections.
-But if your symptoms are particularly severe, you may want to visit your family doctor or seek immediate care.
+If your symptoms are particularly severe, you may want to visit your primary care doctor or seek immediate care.

 What you can do